kozo2/bioconductor.org/content/news/bioc_3_21_release.md

 - ATACCoGAPS, BiocOncoTK, biodbExpasy, biodbKegg, brainflowprobes, BRGenomics, CellaRepertorium, microbiomeMarker, MQmetrics, nanotatoR, netOmics, Pi, polyester, psygenet2r, RandomWalkRestartMH, rDGIdb, Risa, RNAinteract, single, SummarizedBenchmark

-- Please note:  HTqPCR, previously announced as deprecated in 3.20, has been updated and remain in Bioconductor.
+- Please note:  HTqPCR, previously announced as deprecated in 3.20, has been updated and remains in Bioconductor.

 Thirty nine software packages are deprecated in this release and will be removed in Bioc 3.22: